Swapnajoy/Mini_Transfomer_Project/README.md

   training for loss curves, overfitting, plateauing etc. Experiment with the hyperparameters.

   inference, how the generated text compares with the other models.
+Generalization capability.

 Visualize the results